The complete guide to small business accounting (with step-by-step advice)

 1. Open a separate business current account

-Getting your business account in order requires two simple steps:
+Getting your small business account in order requires two simple steps:

 Entrepreneurs wear many hats and, as a result, company accounts can often be left unattended.
 This can lead to problems down the road if you make any accounting mistakes.

-- Accurate records allow you to track cash flow and forecasting.
+- Accurate records allow you to track cash flow and forecasting, which helps you to evaluate business performance and make smarter business decisions.

-- Having your books in order will make getting a loan easier (especially if you’re cash flow positive).
+- Having your books in order and balance sheets ready to go will make getting a loan easier (especially if you’re cash flow positive).
+It’ll also make tax season a much more enjoyable experience.

 - Less time spent on bookkeeping means more time working on building and growing your business.